AzDocs/AzDocs/Wiki/Azure.md

 # Introduction
 Welcome on the Azure Documentation (AzDocs) Wiki.

 The AzDocs are a boilerplate to get you and your team started with Azure in no time in a secure & compliant way.
-The goal is to have snippets for creating Azure resources that are secure & compliant to the highest level of requirements.
+The goal is to have snippets for creating Azure resources that are secure & compliant to the highest level of requirements along with examples and best practices.
+This library does have a bias about certain things which, in our experience, gets your team started faster.

 > NOTE: This is a **Work In Progress** effort.
 Multiple companies are currently backing, contributing & using this for their production environments.